vsevolodnedora/flexpower_quant_challenge/README.md

     WHERE side = 'sell'
 ```

-To compute the PnL for a given strategy we sum sell orders (quantity * price) and
+To compute the PnL for a given strategy I sum sell orders (quantity * price) and
 substract buy orders (-quantity * price).
 In SQL it reads
 ```sql
 SELECT IFNULL(SUM(